nashville-software-school/bangazon-inc/book-2-mvc/README.md

-# Book 3 - Bangazon Workforce Management
+# Book 2 - <span>ASP.</span>NET Core MVC

-This book prepares you for building the web application that Bangazon employees will use to manage employees, departments, computers, and training programs.
+This book prepares you for building the web application that will be a prototype of the Tabloid blog platform.

 ## Chapters